mattflipsbits/DuinoDays/Day0/Day0.md

 ## Day 0: Setting Up Shop

+### Today's Goal
-The goal for today is to set up and familiarize yourself with Tinkercad.
+- Set up and familiarize yourself with Tinkercad

 ## From the Docs
 - [What is Arduino?](https://docs.arduino.cc/learn/starting-guide/whats-arduino/)